FauconFan/mdbook-cmdrun/README.md

 ## Contributors

-I would like to thank [@exsjabe](https://github.com/exsjabe) for his valuable help with integrating Windows support and inline cmdrun calls.
+I would like to thank some contributors for their valuable help in improving this crate:
+- @exsjabe: Integrating Windows and inline cmdrun calls.
+- [@tomeichlersmith](https://github.com/tomeichlersmith): Return code expectations and cmdrun argument parsing.

 Current version: 0.7.2
 License: MIT